malevitzch/simple-compiler-01/README.md

 - PRINT [name] (which prints the value of the 32-bit integer variable with specified name)])
 - ASSIGN [name] [value] (which sets the value of an already declared variable with the specified name)

-In the future though, ASSING directive will be scrapped once the = operator is implemented.
+In the future though, ASSIGN directive will be scrapped once the = operator is implemented.
 Additionally, IF ...
 ENDIF directive is also to be considered as the implementation does not exceed my abilities.

 TODO:
 - integrate the shunting yard algorithm with the project and expand the project with expressions